singnet/snet-sdk-python/SECURITY.md

-# Security Policy
+# Reporting Security Vulnerability

-## Supported Versions
+The SeingularityNET team and community appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 Only latest release version is supported.
-To avoid bugs and security vulnarabilities ensure that you use the lates version.

-## Reporting a Vulnerability

-To report vulnarability send your report to [security@singualritynet.io](mailto:security@singualritynet.io).
-Please do not create public issue.
+Ensure that you tested latest version before reporting vulnarability.

+If you find a bug or have a question, you are free to open an issue.
+If you have a security related question or want report security vulnarability, please send it to [security@singualritynet.io](mailto:security@singualritynet.io).